PA Department of Health Ruling Regarding Dental Appointments

 While in many situations amnesia might not be the most desirable outcome, in sedation dentistry it is very desirable.
 The dentophobia many people have generally stems from an unpleasant experience, and the fear generally grows with each additional visit.

 Sedation or sleep dentistry is perfectly safe for patients in good health.
-Before recommending sedation, our dentists will carefully review your health and medical history, adhering to the American Society of Anesthesiologists' requirements for sleep dentistry.
+Before recommending sedation, the dentists will carefully review your health and medical history, and if needed will consult with your primary care physician or specialist for medical clearance.

-Our experts at Three Rivers Dental Group are trained in accordance with American Dental Association standards and always put patient health and well being first.
+The dentists and Anesthesia team are trained in accordance with American Dental Association standards and always put patient health and well-being first.

 Oral Sedation

 This type of sedation is for minimal relief and is done by taking a pill.
-The dosage will fluctuate based on the procedure being done.
 This pill is usually taken an hour before the procedure.
 You will still be awake after you take this pill but you will be feeling drowsy.
-Some people begin to feel groggy and sometimes even fall asleep on this type of sedation.
-With a gentle shake, people can be woken up.
+Some people begin to feel groggy and sometimes even fall asleep with this type of sedation.

 Inhaled Minimal Sedation

-Otherwise known as laughing gas, this type of sedation helps you relax.
-The dentist can also control how much sedation you receive.
-Since the gas tends to wear off quickly, this is the only sedation where you may be able to drive yourself home after the procedure.
+Otherwise known as laughing gas, this type of sedation helps reduce pain and anxiety.
+The dentist can also control how much you receive to adjust to your comfort level.
+Since the gas tends to wear off quickly and is reversed with pure oxygen, this is the only sedation where you may be able to drive yourself home after the procedure.

 IV Moderate Sedation

-Since this type of sedation is introduced through your vein, it acts quickly to help you relax.
-During this treatment, your dentist is able to continually adjust the level.
+Since this type of sedation is introduced through an IV, it acts quickly to help you relax.
+During this treatment, the anesthesia provider is able to continually adjust the level.

 Sedation is possible for patients with extreme anxiety or heightened sensitivity or pain, even during regular teeth cleaning.
 Sedation helps patients breathe easier and relax during dental procedures.
 Methods of delivery can be adjusted based on the intensity of the procedure.